 There are also a lot of illustrations and topic-based lessons which really help with context and understanding when these words and phrases might come in handy.

-It doesn’t feel like a kiddy flashcard app with illustrations, instead using sleek icons and text to make the whole process feel more fine-tuned.
+It doesn’t feel like a kiddy flashcard app with illustrations, instead uses sleek icons and text to make the whole process feel more fine-tuned.

 On the free version of Drops, you can enjoy five minutes a day of Croatian vocabulary practice, which becomes unlimited on the paid version.